ndurell/shoobx_vagrant/README.md

 More than likely the key is just ~/.ssh/id_rsa.
 These files will be copied to the new guest system.

-Run the command: vagrant up
+Run the command: vagrant up.
 It will probably take a while.

 Once it is up run the command: vagrant ssh

 Once you are in I've also added a script to add your ssh to the ssh agent.